Walking the Sea

 There are numerous places where you can hike the sea during stage 4-8 of the Frisia Coast Trail.
 Walking from the coast to islands and back.
 Everywhere from province Friesland to Kreis Nordfriesland (North Frisia).
 Even from island to island.
 Walking from the island Texel to the island Vlieland is even possible.
-It's not for the faint-hearted.
+It is not for the faint-hearted.
 As a crow flies, this distance is only three kilometers.
 Walking it, is thirty kilometers.
 It means you have to defy a full high tide at sea, called overtijen in Dutch.
 That can be during the night too.
 You build your own scaffold of poles and nets, called a wadstoel 'wad stool' to hang above the sea during high tide and -if possible- to sleep in.
 Thrilling experience.

 But please, keep the sad story above in mind when you challenge these endless mudflats, creeks and tides of the Wadden Sea.
-If you go walking the sea do not forget to bring your waterproof GPS or SPOT device or -even better- a guide of flesh and blood.
+If you go walking the sea, do not forget to bring your waterproof GPS or SPOT device or -even better- a guide of flesh and blood.
 This is genuine dangerous wilderness.

-Here some information and addresses:
+Here some information and addresses on Wadden-walking:

 Essink, K., Visserman gered door grenspaal in de Dollard (2016)